The Crabb Family: Group history

-Although their roots are primarily southern gospel, the Crabb Family's recording, Blur The Lines features a variety of styles of music.
-The Crabb Family also reached a vast concert audience.
-Their schedule lead them from the Grand Ole Opry to a contemporary Christian festival in South Dakota and everything in-between the two venues.
+Although their roots are primarily southern gospel, the Crabb Family's recording, Blur The Lines features a blend of music genres.
+The Crabb Family also reached a vast concert audience and they have performed at the Grand Ole Opry.

-Farewell
+Transition

-In August 2006, the Crabb Family, Jason, Adam, Aaron, Terah and Kelly decided to follow individual paths.
-The siblings felt it was time to move to a new season in their lives.
-Each member plans to pursue their separate ministries.
-The Crabb Family has finished their tour to thank their fans for their unwavering support over the past ten years.
-Their last tour date as a group was August 1, 2007.
+In August 2006, the Crabb Family, Jason, Adam, Aaron, Terah and Kelly feeling that it was time for them to branch out into individual paths with their music beginning a new season in their lives.
+Each member has been launching separate ministries.
+The Crabb Family toured and thanked their fans for their unwavering support.
+Their last concert together was August 1, 2007.